drieswijns/ahornsweeper/README.md

 And there we have it.
 For any possible board discovered by the player, ahorn can use the **get_random** method to find all possible bomb configurations.

-To finalize the **MinesweeperState** there are a few other easy bookkeeping methods required by ahorn.
+To finalize the **MinesweeperState** there are two bookkeeping methods required by ahorn.

     (continued)
     def get_actor(self):